EECA-NZ/AZ-MDP-FUNC-EVROAM-LISTENER-REPO/README.md

 *	Open Azure Portal
 *	Click on the icon Resource groups
 *	Select the resource group eeca-rg-DWBI-dev-aue
-*	Select the function app eeca-func-DWBI-dev-aue
+*	Select the function app eeca-func-DWBI-evroam-listener-dev-aue
 *	On the side bar select Functions
 *	Select the function

-## To test the function we use VS Code and Postman using the following steps:

-1. Install the Azure Functions extension in Visual Studio Code
-2. Clone (or pull) the folder AZ-MDP-FUNC-REPO from GitHub
-3. Open the folder AZ-MDP-FUNC-REPO in Visual Studio Code

 ## To sync down app settings from Azure:
 ```bash
 func azure functionapp fetch-app-settings eeca-func-DWBI-dev-aue
 ```

-## To run the function locally in the VS Code terminal:
+## To run the function locally:

+This can be done in VSCode if the root directory of this project has been opened via `Open Folder`, and a virtual environment has been set up by accepting the offer from VSCode to do so.
+Run the function app locally via `Run -> Start Debugging (F5)`.

+Alternatively, the function app can be run via command line as follows:
 * The following assume that the appropriate virtual environment has been created via `python3 -m venv .venv`.
 * If not, create it via `python3 -m venv .venv` and activate it via `.venv/Scripts/Activate.ps1` (`.venv/bin/activate` on Linux/WSL).
-* In the above commands, replace 'python3' with the path to python version 3.x on your system, and make the path work on your system.
+* In the above commands, replace 'python3' with the path to python version 3.x on your system.
 * The currently deployed function apps use python 3.10.0, so it is recommended to use this version.

 ```bash